Published commentary by RAND staff: Prepare for Disaster in the United Press International.

 Sep 27, 2005 United Press International

 Edward W. Chan is an operations researcher at the RAND Corporation.
 His background is in mathematical modeling, simulation, and optimization.
-Chan's research has focused on the intersection of logistics problems with public health and emergency medical preparedness problems.
+Chan's research has focused on the intersection of logistics problems with homeland security, public health and emergency preparedness problems.
 His recent logistics work includes a study to improve supply chain agility and a study of workforce estimation models.
 Recent public health work includes developing drills to assess hospital surge capacity and measuring and improving readiness to conduct mass dispensing operations.
 Recent medical work includes developing methods for planning expeditionary military medical support, examining options for maintaining military medical clinical currency, and quantifying the resources and logistics emergency responders need to manage the consequences of disasters.
 Chan earned his Bachelor's degree, Master's degree, and Ph.D. in operations research from Cornell University.

 Jackson BA, Chan EW, LaTourrette T, "Assessing the Security Benefits of a Trusted Traveler Program in the Presence of Attempted Attacker Exploitation and Compromise," Journal of Transportation Security, 5, 2012

 Nelson CD, Chan EW, Chandra A, Sorensen P, Willis HH, Dulin S, Leuschner K, "Developing National Standards for Public Health Emergency Preparedness with a Limited Evidence Base," Disaster Medicine and Public Health Preparedness, 4, 2010